mikenandi/auth-user-microservices/auth-service/README.md

 ## Microservice Communication

 This service uses TCP for inter-service communication.
-It listens for messages such as `create_user` and processes them accordingly.